sfr/RStudio-Addin-Snippets/README.md

 ### Vectors

 Vectors are represented in a horizontal fashion.
-If they are named then first row will contain names and second values.
+If they are named, then first row will contain names and second values.
 In they are unnamed then only one row with values is copied into the clipboard.